Midnordic/music-master/content/blog/silent-aftershock/index.md

 ## What is it?

-The silent aftershock is one of the most powerful tools in cinematic sound design - **not because of what you hear, but because of what you don't**.
+The silent aftershock is one of the most powerful tools in cinematic sound design - **not because of what you hear, but because of what you can't hear**.

 After an explosion, a gunshot, or a scream, the sound suddenly drops out, leaving near-total silence or muffled ringing.
 That brief emptiness gives the audience space to process the shock, mirroring how a character might experience disorientation or trauma.
 When the world finally fades back in - distant screams, wind, or debris falling - it feels raw and real.